 Poblano Cream Soup

-½ Tbsp flour (add 1 whole tbsp if you like a thicker consistency)
+½ Tbsp flour (add 1 whole tbsp if you like a thicker consistency)½ Diced onion

-½ Cup of corn or one corn on the cob
+½ Cup of corn or one corn on the cob5 Poblano peppers

 Roast the poblanos directly over the gas burner if you have a gas stove.
 On an electric grill you can roast them over an iron skillet or comal.
 If you do not have an iron skillet you can roast them in an oven at 350 until the skin turns black and blisters.
 Place them in a Ziploc bag for 5 minutes so that the poblanos can sweat.
 Remove them from the bag, cut in half and remove the stem, seeds and veins.
 Leave one poblano and cut in strips for garnish.